helloostas/sinking_gamedev/Sinking - Game Development/README.md

-## Game Development Project for Digital Technologies 2024
+## Game Development Project for Year 13 Digital Technologies 2024
 ### Stas Tigay - 2024

-Sinking is a game inspired by other games like Neon White, Bloodthief and A Short Hike.
+Sinking is a game created for the Year 13 Digital Technologies Internal Assesment.